schabiyo/mongodb-atlas-service-broker/README.md

 1. Define the service catalog

 This is done within the application.yml, using the spring.openservicebroker.catalog property.
 In the example below, only one service with 4 differents plans will be advertised.
-In this context each plan will translate to a Tier in MongoDB Atlas.
+In this context each plan will translate to a tier in MongoDB Atlas.

 ```